 Since the day is designed to speak to the hearts of women, free of distractions, it is respectfully requested that young children under the age of 14 not be in attendance.

-Alternatively you may wish to use the form below to order your tickets.
+You may wish to print the form below to order your tickets.

-Reservations may also be obtained on-line for $19.00 (this includes the online convenience fee) by using this link: One-Day Women’s Spiritual Retreat, August 23, 2014.
+Tickets may also be obtained on-line for $11.00 (this includes the online convenience fee) for you and any guests by using this link: Magnificat Meal, October 3, 2015.
+Payment is made through PayPal with your credit or debit card.

 No tickets are sold at the door.